mwaraic/alislam/README.md

 ## How It Works

-1. **User asks a question** in the simple Q&A interface
+1. **User selects a book collection** and asks a question in the interface
-2. **Question is sent** to the Hono backend via API
+2. **Question is sent** to the Hono backend via API with collection metadata
-3. **LangChain retriever** searches Pinecone vector database for relevant documents
+3. **Advanced retrieval pipeline**:
+   - Initial similarity search retrieves 50 relevant documents
+   - Cohere reranker improves relevance by reordering results
+   - Top 5 most relevant documents are selected for context
-4. **Gemini AI** generates an answer based on the retrieved context
+4. **Gemini AI generates streaming response** based on the retrieved context
-5. **Answer is displayed** to the user in a clean, readable format

-This is a **single-turn system** - each question is independent with no conversation history.
+5. **Real-time streaming** delivers tokens as they're generated
+6. **Rich formatting** renders the answer with proper Islamic references and links

 ## Configuration